-Processor Count refers to the amount of Cores a CPU has.
-A core is essentially a small processor built into a larger chipset that is capable of independent computations.
-The number of cores varies greatly, with some CPUs sporting two cores and beefed-up ones having up to 64 cores or more.
+Processor Count refers to the number of Cores a CPU has.
+A core is a tiny processor built into a larger chipset capable of independent computations.
+The number of cores varies greatly, with some CPUs sporting two and beefed-up ones having up to 64 or more cores.

 In the old days, when things were simpler, CPUs had just one core.
-Meaning there was single set of ALU, registers, cache memory etc. However, as we progressed, things changed and the CPU started featuring multiple physical entities called cores under a single chipset.
-When we talk about what does processor count mean, we are generally referring to these cores.
+There was a single set of ALU, registers, cache memory, etc. However, as we progressed, things changed, and the CPU started featuring multiple physical entities called cores under a single chipset.
+When discussing what processor count means, we generally refer to these cores.

-Each core handling one task will be independent of another core working on a different task.
+Each core handling one task will be independent of another working on a different job.
 More cores let the CPU work on multiple tasks seamlessly.

-In this article, we look further at what processor count means and what a core actually entails.
+This article examines what processor count means and what a core entails.

 What Does Processor Count Mean?

-As mentioned earlier, processor count basically is the number of cores on a processor.
+As mentioned earlier, processor count is the number of cores on a processor.

-Additionally, a single CPU core can be broken down into virtual processing units known as threads or logical processors.
-More on this below.
+Additionally, a single CPU core can be broken down into virtual processing units called threads or logical processors.
+More on this is below.

 How Processor Count Influences CPU Performance

-It’s time to see what does processor count mean for overall computer performance.
+It’s time to see what processor count means for overall computer performance.

 Multitasking is a staple of modern-day computers.
-It’s what lets you work, have multiple browser tabs open, watch a video, and do several other things on your computer at the same time seamlessly.
+It lets you work, open multiple browser tabs, watch a video, and do several other things on your computer simultaneously.

 Higher core counts let you run multiple applications concurrently since each core handles a different data stream on its thread(s).
-In this kind of situation where you have multiple apps and services running, the more threads you have running different tasks, the better the performance.
+In this situation where various apps and services are running, the more lines you have running other tasks, the better the performance.

-Modern computers have a lot of background services and apps running without you knowing about the.
-Even when your PC is ideal, there are OS related services running in the background all utilizing the CPU resources.
+Modern computers have many background services and apps running without you knowing.
+Even when your PC is ideal, OS-related services run in the background, all utilizing CPU resources.

 Having many cores means you have more workers to handle the computation.

-Additionally, some professional processes like encoding, rendering, machine learning or those that rely on massive amounts of computation require you to have many different workers (cores) processing small chunks of data simultaneously.
+Additionally, some professional processes like encoding, rendering, machine learning, or those that rely on massive amounts of computation require you to have many different workers (cores) simultaneously processing small chunks of data.

 Also Read: Is a Quad Core Processor Good for Gaming?